intersystems/InterSystems-IRIS-Smart-Factory-Starter-Pack/README.md

 PostMan projects to get started quickly with this project

 ## Python
-This solution uses the Intersystems Python Gateway https://openexchange.intersystems.com/package/PythonGateway with the free OPC-UA library  https://github.com/FreeOpcUa/opcua-asyncio
+This solution uses the InterSystems Python Gateway https://openexchange.intersystems.com/package/PythonGateway with the free OPC-UA library  https://github.com/FreeOpcUa/opcua-asyncio

 # Getting started